 Although the comps and other freebies offered by top casinos are a great help, it can be difficult to get past the hump and achieve profitability.
-Every casino gambler can benefit by another strategy that is specifically designed to take advantage casino comp programs.
+Every casino gambler can benefit from another strategy that is specifically designed to take advantage of casino comp programs.

 Below is a list of MGM-owned properties located in Sin City: